pozgo/docker-teamspeak/README.md

 Felling like supporting me in my projects use donate button.
 Thank You!
 [![](https://img.shields.io/badge/donate-PayPal-blue.svg)](https://www.paypal.me/POzgo)

-[Docker Image](https://hub.docker.com/r/polinux/teamspeak/) with TeamSpeak 3 Server using CentOS7
+[Docker Image](https://hub.docker.com/r/polinux/teamspeak/) with TeamSpeak 3 Server using Debian 12
 This image was moved to CentOS7 as base due to libraries mismatch on Alpine linux.
 It might be a bit bigger than usual but it's still small (~84Mb).

 ### Build Image